Bridges, Ball lead Hornets past Walker, Knicks 104-96 | WTOP News

 Knicks: Burks had 15 points and nine rebounds off the bench. … The Hornets outscored New York 58-44 in the paint. … Shot 38.7% from the field.

-Hornets: Hayward has scored at least 20 points in five of the last six games. … Team owner and six-time NBA champion Michael Jordan took in the game from the end of Charlotte’s bench.
+Hornets: Hayward has scored at least 20 points in five of the last six games.

 UP NEXT